thephez/docs-core/docs/reference/p2p-network-governance-messages.md

 ## govobjvote

 The [`govobjvote` message](../reference/p2p-network-governance-messages.md#govobjvote) is used to indicate the voting status of a governance object.
-Voting status is comprised of the vote outcome (how the <<glossary:masternode>> voted) and the vote signal (the network support status).
-A sufficient number of yes votes results in the proposed funding being payed out in the next <<glossary:superblock>> (assuming their are sufficient funds available in the budget).
+Voting status is comprised of the vote outcome (how the [masternode](../resources/glossary.md#masternode) voted) and the vote signal (the network support status).
+A sufficient number of yes votes results in the proposed funding being payed out in the next [superblock](../resources/glossary.md#superblock) (assuming their are sufficient funds available in the budget).

 The initial [`govobjvote` message](../reference/p2p-network-governance-messages.md#govobjvote) is created by a masternode to vote on a governance object (proposal, etc.).
 When the masternode votes, it broadcasts the [`govobjvote` message](../reference/p2p-network-governance-messages.md#govobjvote) to all its peers.

-When a <<glossary:node>> receives a valid, **new** [`govobjvote` message](../reference/p2p-network-governance-messages.md#govobjvote), it relays the message to all its connected <<glossary:peers>> to propagate the vote.
+When a [node](../resources/glossary.md#node) receives a valid, **new** [`govobjvote` message](../reference/p2p-network-governance-messages.md#govobjvote), it relays the message to all its connected [peers](../resources/glossary.md#peer) to propagate the vote.

 Additionally, nodes can request [`govobjvote` messages](../reference/p2p-network-governance-messages.md#govobjvote) for specific governance objects via a [`govsync` message](../reference/p2p-network-governance-messages.md#govsync).
 Masternodes ignore requests for votes if they are not fully synced.